sarachour/arco-compiler/README.md

 make sure you have the following installed:

-   ocamlfind batteries oasis extlib yojson zarith
+   ocamlfind batteries oasis extlib yojson zarith core

 ## Installing Hascall
 install haskell and hackage for the z3 bindings.